 - When your pet is ill and we are searching for a diagnosis

 - To monitor existing conditions such as kidney disease, liver disease or diabetes

 - Before starting a new medication

 - If your pet is taking certain medications in the long term, such as NSAIDS, steroids or chemotherapy drugs

 Insurance plans often cover these blood tests as part of a wellness exam.
-Curious about the cost of pet health insurance?
+(Curious about the cost of pet health insurance?
 It’s more affordable than you probably think.
-Get your FREE, no-hassle quote here (affiliate link).
+Get your free quote here.)

 Veterinarians like to give good news.
 Often, we are able to tell a client their pet’s blood work is normal.

-“Then why’d you have to do it?”
-I’ve heard this over the years from Mrs. Pennypinch or Mr. Distrust.
-If your doctor called you to tell you your blood work was normal, wouldn’t that be a relief?
+My answer: “Well, if your doctor called you to tell you your blood work was normal, wouldn’t that be a relief?”